 Where’s the Normal?

 This kind of unity of approach to Arab, Middle Eastern and Muslim characters creates a strong corresponding image in our minds.
-When we see headline crisis news from the region on the evening news, it settles over this kind of stereotype very easily.
-It makes it very hard for us to imagine a normal family in Damascus or Cairo or Istanbul sitting down to dinner and talking about their news of the day, or a schoolchild in Rabat or Tehran or Baghdad studying for the next day’s math test.
-In this Middle East created by our entertainment and news media, there is no normal life.
+When we see headline crisis news from the region on our preferred news website, it settles over this kind of stereotype very easily.
+Individual characteristics are glossed over.
+This makes it very hard for us to imagine a normal family in Damascus or Cairo or Istanbul sitting down to dinner and talking about their news of the day, or a schoolchild in Rabat or Tehran or Baghdad studying for the next day’s math test.
+In this Middle East created by our entertainment and news media, such quotidian experiences are glossed over.
 That isn’t to deny, of course, the difficulties and crises that many people in the Middle East do face and must live with day after day, year after year.

-Think about our own nightly news programs and the social problems and crises that they highlight—urban poverty, gangs, teen pregnancy, racism, Katrina, corruption of government officials or big business, etc.—and then add to that the rather unrealistic picture of American life found on popular TV shows (The Apprentice, Earl, The Sopranos, the Jerry Springer Show, for example) or movies (Meet the Folkers, Die Hard, the Simpsons…).
-If that were all you saw about the United States, would you have an accurate picture of the diversity of our society, or of “normal life” for most Americans?
+Think about our own nightly news programs and trending stories on social media, and the problems and crises that they highlight—urban poverty, gangs, teen pregnancy, racism, corruption of government officials or big business, etc.—and then add to that the rather unrealistic picture of American life found on popular TV shows (The Apprentice, Earl, The Sopranos, for example) or movies (Meet the Fockers, Die Hard, Batman).
+If that were all you saw about the United States, would you have an accurate picture of the diversity of our society, or of “typical life” for most Americans?

-In the same way, our limited diet of images of the Middle East from the news and entertainment media—terrorist bombs, veils, camels, oil wells, desert sands—don’t begin to describe the complex realities and diversity of this large region.
-To fill in the picture, we need to be good media consumers: to look for more sources and different viewpoints, to use a skeptical eye to distinguish between fantasy and reality, and to ask our media producers to give us a deeper and more complex picture than they typically do today.
+In the same way, our access to images of the Middle East is limited to the catastrophic current events of the moment or stereotyped depictions —terrorist, veils, oil wells, camels, deserts sands—don’t begin to describe the complex realities and diversity of this large region.
+To fill in the picture, we need to be good media consumers and look for more sources and different viewpoints, to use a skeptical eye to distinguish between fantasy and reality, and to demand greater accuracy and objectivity in media presentations, whether in print, online, or through television.